 Evaluation Area Evaluation Criteria Points Possible Points Awarded Professional Behavior Maintains professionalism and ethics in behavior and appearance.
 Adheres to dress code and practices good hygiene.
 Assumes responsibility for own behavior, works within current scope of practice, and follows specific instruction.
 Displays sincerity, gentleness, and respect to classmates, Instructors, and staff.
 Demonstrates initiative in seeking new learning experiences and takes responsibility for own learning.
-20 20-18= excellent, 17-16= needs improvement, 15-0= not acceptable Punctuality Arrives on time, stays within assigned area, attends full class day.
+20 20-18 = Excellent, 17-16 = Needs Improvement, 15-0 = Not Acceptable Punctuality Arrives on time, stays within assigned area, attends full class day.
 Arrives prepared to learn with all textbooks and classroom materials.
-20 20-18= excellent, 17-16= needs improvement, 15-0= not acceptable Time Management Student is ready to learn when class begins, completes all assignments "homework, test, clinical documentation" on time.
+20 20-18 = Excellent, 17-16 = Needs Improvement, 15-0 = Not Acceptable Time Management Student is ready to learn when class begins, completes all assignments ("homework, test, clinical documentation") on time.
 Utilizes class and skills practice time appropriately to maximize learning and performance.
-20 20-18= excellent, 17-16= needs improvement, 15-0= not acceptable Communication Communicates with and addresses staff, peers, and faculty with respect and in a professional manner.
-Uses good communication techniques when participating in class discussions, during lab/skills practice and when completing written assignments, i.e. Homework, clinical documentation.
-20 20-18= excellent, 17-16= needs improvement, 15-0= not acceptable Critical Thinking Demonstrates progressively increased competence with procedures and has the ability to manage stressful situations appropriately.
+20 20-18 = Excellent, 17-16 = Needs Improvement, 15-0 = Not Acceptable Communication Communicates with and addresses staff, peers, and faculty with respect and in a professional manner.
+Uses good communication techniques when participating in class discussions, during lab/skills practice and when completing written assignments, i.e., Homework, clinical documentation.
+20 20-18 = Excellent, 17-16 = Needs Improvement, 15-0 = Not Acceptable

+Critical Thinking Demonstrates progressively increased competence with procedures and has the ability to manage stressful situations appropriately.
 When given a series of information is able to process that information and conclude a solution.
-When performing a series of steps are able to correct and overcome obstacles without becoming distracted.
-20-18= excellent, 17-16= needs improvement, 15-0= not 20 acceptable
+When performing a series of steps is able to correct and overcome obstacles without becoming distracted.
+20 20-18 = Excellent, 17-16 = Needs Improvement, 15-0 = Not Acceptable

-Total Points: 100
+Total Points:

-100-90 = excellent

-89-80 = needs improvement

-79-0 = not acceptable
+100-90 = excellent 89-80 = needs improvement 79-0 = not acceptable